 Melissa Bellamy is the BSN Curriculum Administrator at Morgan State University.
 She oversees the undergraduate didactic and clinical faculty and serves as a support to the program director.
 Melissa worked for the University of Maryland Health Systems as an Emergency Room Nurse for 9 years and spent an additional 2 years in the health system as the ER Nurse educator.

-Fallon Hughes is the Director of Nursing Education and Professional Development at Penn State Health Milton S. Hershey Medical Center, overseeing a large Nursing Professional Development staff of 37.
-Fallon has served as an adjunct faculty member for Harrisburg Area Community College and The Pennsylvania State University.
+Fallon Hughes is the Senior Director of Nursing Practice, Innovation, Research & EBP at WellSpan Health.
+Fallon has served as the Director of Nursing Education and Professional Development at Penn State Health Milton S. Hershey Medical Center, overseeing a large Nursing Professional Development staff of 37.
+In addition, Fallon has worked as an adjunct faculty member for Harrisburg Area Community College and The Pennsylvania State University.
 Her clinical background is adult oncology for which she served as a Nursing Professional Development Specialist for a number of years.

 Jen Kohler is a skilled clinical nurse educator with over 20 years of acute care experience.
 Jen has experience teaching new graduate nurses, facilitating clinical orientation for both experienced and new to practice nurses, and has worked closely and held leadership positions within a nurse residency program for over 10 years.
 Jen also develops and organizes maintenance of competencies for staff nurses working in telemetry, stroke, and oncology specialties.
 Jen also works closely with evidenced based practice and has experience leading projects and presenting at conferences.